 - Whole eggs

 - Flax seeds

 2. Go Inwards And Address Hormone Issues

-Hormonal issues like low estrogen levels and hair loss go hand in hand.
+Hormonal issues like low estrogen levels, thyroid dysfunction, PCOS, alterations in DHT or prolactin levels are linked to hair loss.
 Stress and menopause are some major reasons for a drop in your estrogen levels (2).
 So look for natural ways to lower your stress and tackle hormonal issues organically.
 You can also consult your doctor about supplements to boost hair growth.

 Now that you know the important factors to keep in mind when going for any kind of hair thinning treatment or DIY method, let us tell you all about how to use thinning shears on thick hair.

 How To Thin Out Thick Hair With Thinning Scissors: A Step-By-Step Guide

 Hair care experts tackle thick hair with hair thinning scissors – a technique that can be replicated at home, too.
 So if you have ever wondered how to thin hair using thinning scissors, we have got you covered.